Openhippo06/Arch-Linux-Install/README.md

 2.
-#Creation and formatting the partitions and mounting them
+# Creation and formatting the partitions and mounting them
 cfdisk /dev/nvme0n1

-#created a boot partition (p1) around 2MB and made a root partition (p2) around 20GB
+# created a boot partition (p1) around 2MB and made a root partition (p2) around 20GB

-#formatted the root partition to ext4
+# formatted the root partition to ext4
 mkfs.ext4 /dev/nvme0n1p2
 mount /dev/nvme0n1p2 /mnt

 3.
-#using pacstrap to install the needed programs
+# using pacstrap to install the needed programs
 #-K copied the package managers keyring to the new system
 pacstrap -K /mnt base linux linux-firmware vim nano

 #Using fstab to generate a filesystem table, used to tell the system where to mount partitions at boot
 genfstab -U /mnt >> /mnt/etc/fstab

-#Change into chroot to configure the system as if it has already been booted
+# Change into chroot to configure the system as if it has already been booted
 arch-chroot /mnt

 4.

-#once in /mnt these programs are run to configure the system
+# Once in /mnt these programs are run to configure the system
-#sets the clock
+# Sets the clock
 ln -sf /usr/share/zoneinfo/America/Tulsa /etc/localtime
 hwclock --systohc

-#configures the language settings
+# Configures the language settings
 nano /etc/locale.gen  # Uncomment en_US.UTF-8
 locale-gen
 echo "LANG=en_US.UTF-8" > /etc/locale.conf

-#sets the hostname
+# Sets the hostname
 echo "archvm" > /etc/hostname
 nano /etc/hosts
 # Add: